VAMDC/Standards/doc/source/dataConsumerProtocol/dataconsumer.rst

 The VOSI availability is a single XML-document at the URL /availability relative to the root resource.

-The general rules for VOSI availability are defined by IVOA's VOSI standard [ref].
+The general rules for VOSI availability are defined by IVOA's VOSI standard.

 Service information